SerliDojo/gradle-safegit/README.md

 # gradle-safegit

-Plugin Gradle pour gérer les git hooks
+A Gradle plugin to handle git hooks within your gradle build.

 ## Usage